kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (842)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/f15610bb-40af-4d3b-a65b-3aa28b44bffb)

-With an Internet Facing IPv4 For network, we select the default VPC and select all subnets in the VPC
+With an Internet Facing IPv4 For network, we then select the default VPC and select all subnets in the VPC

 ![Screenshot (843)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/433503a9-feb3-46fd-9662-f7eda31f5b65)